Camel racing: History

 Camel racing is a centuries-old racing event, which has been practiced as a traditional Middle Eastern sport since Medieval times.
 It can be at least traced back to the 7th century CE Arabian Peninsula where it was a folk sport practiced at social gatherings and festivals.
-Camels have held an important position in Middle Eastern societies as modes of transportation beyond racing for thousands of years, only recently replaced by automobiles in the mid-20th Century during the oil boom in the region.
+Camels have held an important position in Middle Eastern societies as modes of transportation beyond racing for thousands of years, only recently replaced by automobiles in the mid-20th century during the oil boom in the region.

 Historically, many camel races in the Persian Gulf region of the Middle East existed to serve the purpose of a social event and celebration rather than an intense competition.
-Bedouin communities often conducted short, 300 to 500 meter long races to commemorate special occasions such as weddings, religious festivals and feasts, and rainfall.
+Bedouin communities often conducted short, 300 to 500 m long races to commemorate special occasions such as weddings, religious festivals and feasts, and rainfall.

 When competitions occurred in past eras of camel racing, the arrangements and prizes were significantly less planned ahead than they are in the races today.
 Participants were rarely determined more than a day in advance, and usually came as the result of a challenge between camel owners.
 The sport had very few rules and regulations, and foul play between riders prior to races was common.
 Furthermore, there were no age or weight classes for camels or riders.